AssiaIlieva/Shared-Cookbook/README.md

 The application provides an engaging and interactive experience for users who are passionate about cooking and want to expand their culinary knowledge.

+## 🛠️ Technologies Used

+This project utilizes the following technologies and libraries:

+- **React.js**: A JavaScript library for building user interfaces.
+- **Node.js**: A JavaScript runtime for running the server-side code.
+- **SoftUni Practice Server**: Backend server used for managing data and authentication.
+For more details, visit the [SoftUni Practice Server GitHub repository](https://github.com/softuni-practice-server/softuni-practice-server).
+- **Vite**: A modern build tool used to set up and bundle the React client application.
+- **React Router DOM**: A library for handling routing in the React application.
+- **Free CSS Templates**: UI assets sourced from [Free CSS](https://www.free-css.com/free-css-templates/page190/html-14) for a polished design.

 ## 🚀 Installation and Setup

 To get started with **Shared Cook-book**, follow these steps: